OK. The traditional question. “What is your favorite beer?”

 This is usually a hard question to answer for most.
 Since I have had the pleasure of traveling numerous times throughout Belgium, my favorite beer or beers are not something that I can choose easily, but I will attempt to provide what I feel are the best offerings in Belgium.
 Please keep in mind that this ‘list’ might change periodically and I will try to update it as something new hits my taste buds.
 Also, Westvleteren 12 has, and always will be, my favorite beer on the planet…and I also enjoy most other Trappist beers; so I separated them into their own ‘Top 10’ page to make this list one of beers that my readers can usually find.

-In an effort to not populate the list with many beers from one brewery, I will only list my favorite beer from each brewery.
-I may like 2, 3 or 4 or more beers from one brewery; but will only list my favorite.
+In an effort to not populate the list with many beers from one brewery, I will only list my favorite two beers from each brewery.
+I may like 2, 3 or 4 or more beers from one brewery; but will only list my favorite two.
 Be aware that usually, if a beer listed comes from a particular brewery, you can usually be sure that the other beers produced by the particular brewery are also exceptional.

 I first tasted beers brewed by Struise in 2006 and it was love at first sip.